githubscientist/re-fsdcwetb23/README.md

 ### Axios Instance

 - An Axios instance is a pre-configured instance of the Axios library that can be used to make HTTP requests.
-- It allows you to set default configurations like base URL, headers, and timeouts for all
+- It allows you to set default configurations like base URL, headers, and timeouts for all requests made using that instance.
-- requests made using that instance.
+- This is useful for avoiding repetitive code and ensuring consistent configurations across your application.